Skip to content

 In a well-functioning democracy, quality journalism disseminates trustworthy information into the public realm to help people understand the world around them.
 It helps hold power accountable.
 And at its best, it creates a forum where people from diverse backgrounds can engage in civic dialogue and have a say in decisions that affect their lives.

-Inspirit is committed to helping grow journalism philanthropy in Canada.
+Collaborative initiatives to grow journalism philanthropy in Canada

 Funding Journalism: A Guide to Philanthropic Support for Canadian Media